How we calculate

 Important

-A high GapScore means a story is receiving significantly more social attention than mainstream coverage.
+A high GapScore means a story is receiving significantly more social attention than mainstream media coverage.
 It is a signal for further investigation, not a verdict on truth or importance.

 Core formula